cemosis/internship.2015.zhao.yuheng/Appendix/responsive.md

 The Boostrap 3 natively supports Reponsive Web Design.
 By using its grid system, we can even explicitly match our layout to different devices.

 The grid system has four tiers of classes: xs(phones), sm(tablets), md(desktops), and lg(larger desktops).
 And a full row of grid is equal to 12.
-In HTML code, we can in fact use them at the time, so that the layout would changes as the screen width of the device changes.
+In HTML code, we can in fact use them at the same time, so that the layout would changes as the screen width of the device changes.

 ```html
 <div class="col-xs-12 col-md-6"></div>